ambr-0-se/Builder-s-Pub/docs/MVP implementation plan/stage 16.md

 - Left item: use `LogoImage`; display first role (or matched role when available), project title; click sets `selected` in URL and state.
 - Right panel: render the same content as `collaborations/[id]` by calling existing server helper via a small API (`/api/collaborations/get?id=...`) or extracting a shared detail component.
 - Fetch list with `mode='role'` and `role=q`; hide `is_hiring=false`.
+- Mode toggle: compact segmented control inline with the search input (selected segment filled, unselected neutral) to clearly separate mode from the primary CTA.
+- Suggestions dropdown: in role mode, suggestions are dismissible via Escape, outside click, and a "Hide" button in the dropdown header; keyboard navigation (↑/↓/Enter) supported.

 **Files:**
 - Change: `web/app/collaborations/CollaborationsClient.tsx`